Signs Your Great Dane is Spoiled

 - Stealing food from counters or tables

-I’ve found that Great Danes who regularly receive table scraps often develop a sense of entitlement around food.
+I’ve found that Great Danes who regularly receive table scraps often feel entitled to food.
 This can lead to more serious behavioral issues like counter-surfing or food aggression.
 These large dogs can easily reach kitchen counters and dining tables, making it crucial to establish and maintain proper food boundaries.

 The key to preventing food-related spoiling lies in consistency.
 When everyone in the household follows the same rules about not feeding from the table, your Great Dane will learn that begging isn’t rewarded.
 This helps maintain their health and prevents the development of problematic eating habits that can affect their behavior.